-where R (dimension: [m]) has been defined at the end of Subsection II, whereas $\theta$ is the target angle with respect to the CoG projection on the x - y plane.
-The target height $s_z = 1$ m is representative of a target (e.g., identification tag) worn by a person.
-We will consider various values for R in the range from 5 m (representative of a target close to
+where R (dimension: [m]) has been defined at the end of Section II, whereas θ is the target angle with respect to the CoG projection on the x - y plane.
+The target height $s_z = 1$ m is

-&lt;sup>2Similar considerations can be carried out for any other scenario.
+2Similar considerations can be carried out for any other scenario.

-&lt;sup>3This is relevant to allow target estimation in the surroundings of the AGV.
+3This is relevant to allow target estimation in the surroundings of the AGV.